Kenya Navy: Current Vessels

 Built as a Jasiri Class oceanographic survey vessel at a cost of Sh4.1 billion.
 Given to Euromarine, a company associated with Anura Pereira, the tender was awarded irregularly, as part of the Anglo-Leasing scandal.
 Military analysts say a similar vessel could have been built for Sh1.8 billion.
 Later fitted with armament at the navy's Mkunguni dockyard.
 Commissioned into the navy on 29 August 2012.
 It currently is the largest vessel in the fleet.
-It is 85 meters long, displaces 1400 tonnes, and has a maximum crew of 81.
+It is 85 metres long, displaces 1400 tonnes, and has a maximum crew of 81.